Migrant education: Language differences

 Language differences are another common barrier to educational success.
 Migrant students that speak a language other than the region's dominant language struggle with basic comprehension and literacy, which affects success in school.
 Even students who are fluent in the regions dominant language but face challenges with the written or academic form of the language are often placed in lower-level or special education classes that have the potential to undermine their academic proficiency.
 Additionally, while a student may have a high level of language acquisition, cultural differences that include short answer responses, unexpected expressions, and mannerisms, can be misunderstood as language deficit.
-Schools that have contemplated a separate program for second language learning face challenges with limited resources and an insufficient amount of participating students.
+Schools that have contemplated a separate program for second language learning face challenges with limited resources and an insufficient number of participating students.
 Language challenges amongst migrant students create a significant barrier given that language deficiency is often tied to alienation and ridicule from peers, and in some cases, academic punishment.